strncat/strncat.github.io/_posts/2019-07-12-binary-heaps.markdown

 <hr>
 <!------------------------------------------------------------------------------------>
 <br>
-<b>3 The Heap Property </b>
+<b>The Heap Property </b>
 <br>
 <br>

 There are two kinds of binary heaps, min heaps and max heaps.
-Depending on the heap type the array must satisfy a <b>heap property</b> which is, for any given element $$A[i]$$ we must have:
+Depending on the heap type the array must satisfy a <b>heap property</b>.
+The heap property depends on the type of the heap.
+For any given element $$A[i]$$ we must have:

-If this is a max-heap:
+If this is a max-heap then,

 | $$A[parent(i)] \geq A[i]$$ |

-If this is a min-heap:
+If this is a min-heap then,

 | $$A[parent(i)] \leq A[i]$$ |